tmagcaya/Internship-Bootcamp/content/Week_3/motivation.md

 ### Word about distractions
 These may vary but basically the goal here is to reduce your discractions over time and focus on finishing your education with multiple internships.
 I paused most gaming except with high quality friends until after PhD.

+Few examples of distractions:
 - Gaming
 - Short term energy hits
 - Digital short term energy hits
+- and a lot more...

 ### Bonus Points: Talk to more people
 My neighbor of 4 years had been living alone after a divorce.
 We visited him our first month in the neighborhood and gave him a pandemic care pack with a introduction post card.
 I visited him a few times during 4 years but didn't get to know him as I didn't want to cross any boundaries.
 I probably could've got to know him more if I tried harder and annoyed him a little but I chose comfort instead.
 Most other neighbors had families but this guy was alone.
 He recently passed away at a young age due to cancer.
 On his mantle was my post card message.